pingidentity/pingidentity-devops-getting-started/docs/how-to/secureContainers.md

 ## Kubernetes Best Practices

-Please visit the [Kubernetes](https://kubernetes.io/blog/2016/08/security-best-practices-kubernetes-deployment/) website for more information on best practices to security a deployment.
+Please visit the [Kubernetes](https://kubernetes.io/blog/2016/08/security-best-practices-kubernetes-deployment/) website for more information on best practices to secure a deployment.

 ## Ping Identity's Docker Image Hardening Guide